 Give your trinkets some attention.
 Wherever you keep your books or cherished collections, this is a good time to remove them all and dust the surface they sit on.
 Wear a sock over one hand so you can dust them as you remove them.

-Strip the bed, and spread a cup of baking soda directly onto your mattress and let it set for a few hours.
+Make sure you clean your bed: Strip the bed, and spread a cup of baking soda directly onto your mattress.
+Let it set for a few hours.
 Once you vacuum the area, any odors (especially from pets) will be completely gone. - Haynes

 Avoid using this time to declutter your closet.
 Instead, move everything off the closet floor for a dust and clean.

 Wash your pillows and comforter (see care instructions on their labels) for a full freshening up.

 Tired yet?
 Start at one end of the house, and run a microfiber mop on every floor.
 Return to where you started, and use a steam cleaning mop or bucket of floor-friendly surface cleaner to give everything a final shine (this is especially important for wood flooring).
 Make sure you finish at your front door, so you can skip out for brunch while the floors dry.